ICC World Cup: We have set the benchmark, says MS Dhoni

-India skipper MS Dhoni hopes India's win over Pakistan will set high standards for rest of the tournament
+Skipper Mahendra Singh Dhoni hopes India's 76-run win over rivals Pakistan at the Adelaide Oval will set high standards for rest of the 2015 World Cup tournament

 Adelaide: India captain Mahendra Singh Dhoni was proud of the manner in which his team clinically decimated Pakistan to hand them a 76-run defeat at the Adelaide Oval yesterday.
 In fact, he went a step ahead and said that the team would now try to live up to the high standards they have set here yesterday for the rest of the tournament.